joshua-Evans-1/TLSProgramming/report/report.md

 ### Reflection on certificate management.

+1. role of certificate authorities (CAs)

+    certificte authorities are here to make sure that information being sent from the user(client-side) and an organizion(server-side) are secure and being received/sent by the correct user/organization

+2. the process of certificate validation

+    client connects to TLS/TCP server<br />
+    server requests verification <br />
+    client send certificate<br />
+    client sends key <br />
+    the certificate is verified<br />
+    encrypted message is sent<br />

+3. the implications of using self-signed certificates.

     using Self-Signed certificates as we did in this assignment should only be done when testing or a small scale project only meant to be used at home when making a real project it needs to have a real certificate authority to verify.